sparkonics/Month-of-Tech-Winter-Ed-24/README.md

 ### Additional Resources
 - **YouTube Playlist:** 🔗[Explore here](https://youtube.com/playlist?list=PLmzKTn3f9uzE_H06a-EHa8NRX29HCez9Z&si=DIah27OOOuC0VxI5)
 - **Reference Projects:** 🔗[Find projects here](https://devbisme.github.io/RepoRecon/?topic=kicad&filter=&sort=pushed:desc)

+### Suggested Learning Path
+1. Learn the Fundamentals: Start by understanding the importance of PCB design and its applications through the provided session materials.
+2. Master KiCad: Follow the session recordings and YouTube tutorials to get hands-on with KiCad's schematic design and layout tools.
+3. Practice and Explore: Complete the tasks, review reference projects, and experiment with your own designs to strengthen your skills.
+4. Fabricate a PCB: Design and produce a small PCB to experience the entire process from design to fabrication.

 ## Digital Design - 2nd Week